Winter Day Trips: 10 Ideas For Family Fun Near NYC

 1000 Mountain Rest Road

-Snow tubing will make your kids pray for snow!
-Photo via Flickr.
+Snow tubing at Campgaw will make your kids pray for snow.
+Photo courtesy of Campgaw Mountain

 Snow Tubing – Multiple Locations

 The best part is that, unlike skiing and other winter sports, snow tubing requires little skill or gear, making it a great family experience.
 Plus, it's easy to find a spot relatively close to home for an easy day trip.
 Check out our snow tubing roundup for suggestions, including Campgaw Mountain (just 45 minutes by car from Midtown), and Mount Peter (an hour and a half from Midtown).

 Skiing at Mountain Creek – Vernon, New Jersey